ibm-cloud-docs/discovery-data/hide-data.md

    1. After you identify the document that you want to delete, select the checkbox that is associated with the document, and then click **Delete**.
 Confirm the deletion.

       Some file types, such as CSV or JSON files, generate subdocuments when they are added to a collection.
-Splitting a document turns one document into multiple document segments.
-If you delete a subdocument or document segment, and then repeat the action that created it, the deleted document is added back in to your collection.
+Splitting a document turns one document into multiple document segments and applying FAQ extraction generates a document for each question-and-answer pair that is identified.
+If you delete one of these generated documents, and then repeat the action that created it, the deleted document is added back in to your collection.
       {: note}